 - Soft drinks and other carbonated beverages, including energizing sports drinks.

-- Vegetable juices, well filtered to avoid any particle in solid form.
+- Vegetable juices are well filtered to avoid any particles in solid form.

-- Tea and coffee sweetened but without milk or cream.
+- Tea and coffee are sweetened but without milk or cream.

 - Honey, sugar, hard candies.

 - Broths are clear and free of fat.